telvinni97/Loaner_Request2/README.md

 # 2020 Accenture ServiceNow Hackathon

-First place for a community connecting application developed using ServiceNow app development platforms.
+First place for a COVID-19 response application developed using ServiceNow app development platforms.
 Our application, H Help, focuses on connecting those who lost their jobs due to COVID-19 with paid jobs helping others through small errands such as food delivery and cleaning.
+Application supports both mobile and desktop and has many possible features to be added in the future.

 Client side: